mozilla/normandy/addon-builder/README.md

 changes are made.

 It's primary purpose is to install the packages needed to succesfully build recipe-client-addon and mozilla-central.
-It's canonical location is mozilla/normandy-taskcluster.
+It's canonical image name is mozilla/normandy-taskcluster.